Analyzing V2X (NYSE:VVX) and VCI Global (NASDAQ:VCIG)

 V2X (NYSE:VVX – Free Report) and VCI Global (NASDAQ:VCIG – Free Report) are both small-cap business services companies, but which is the superior stock?
-We will compare the two companies based on the strength of their dividends, valuation, analyst recommendations, profitability, institutional ownership, earnings and risk.
+We will compare the two companies based on the strength of their earnings, analyst recommendations, institutional ownership, risk, valuation, profitability and dividends.

 Profitability